-Gene ral Requirements:

-Abstract

-Applicant Profile

-Project Narrative

-Project Budget

-Match Budget or Match Waiver Request (VOCA applicants)

-Project Work Plan

-Logic Model

-Admi nistrative Requirements

-Audited Financial Statements of the organization's most recent Fiscal Year.
-Failure to submit

-them may lead to an automatic rejection of the application.

-IRS 501 (c) (3) Determination Letter (required for VOCA applicants)

-Current DC Business License

-Disclosure of Legal Proceedings

-Statement of Certification

-Certification Regarding Lobbying, Debarment, Suspension and Drug-Free Workplace

-Standard Assurances

-DC 'Clean Hands'

-Tax Affidavit

-Roster of Board of Directors

-Key resumes and job descriptions

-Applicable staff license or certification required to perform services

-n addi nclude tion to the General and Administrative Requirements listed above, all VAWA applicants must

-Memoranda of Understanding and/or Letters of Support

-Victim Services Consultation Certification Letter (applicable only to prosecution, law

-enforcement, and courts programs)

-Forensic Compliance Certification Letter (applicable only to prosecution and law enforcement

-agencies)

-EEOP Certification

-n addi tion to the General and Administrative Requirements listed above, all VOCA applicants must

-nclude 2:

-Memoranda of Understanding and/or Letters of Support

-VOCA Certification of Assurance

-EEOP Certification

-n addi tion to the General and Administrative Requirements listed above, all SASP applicants must

-nclude

-Memoranda of Understanding and/or Letters of Support

-EEOP Certification

-tion to the General and Administrative Requirements listed above, all LOCAL applicants must

-nclude

-Memoranda of Understanding and/or Letters of Support

-Tips for Proposal Preparation

-OVSJG recognizes the level of time and effort that applicants must put into developing proposals for submission.
-In order to tailor the application process to be as efficient and expeditious as possible we request that each applicant adhere to the following:

-- The Application Profile must be signed by the Authorized Official - Title of Project should be different than the name of the funding source - Round all budget figures to the nearest dollar - Follow the format outlined in Proposal Instructions when developing your proposal - Use the What an Application Must Include checklist (pg.
-31) to guide the completion of your grant application packet

-Government of the District of Columbia

-Office of Victim Services and Justice Grants
+General Requirements:

+- □ Abstract

+- □ Applicant Profile

+- □ Project Narrative

+- Project Description

+- Evidence Based

+- Trauma Informed

+- o Organization, Experience, and Qualification of Applicant

+- o Data and Evaluation

+- Corrective Action Plan (if applicable)

+- □ Budget

+- □ Match Budget or Match Waiver Request (VOCA applicants)

+- Project Work Plan

+- □ Logic Model

+- □ Letters of Support/MOUs

+Administrative Requirements

+$\Box$ 'Financial Statements of the organization's most recent Fiscal Year.
+Failure to submit them may lead to an automatic rejection of the application.

+- □ IRS 501 (c) (3) Determination Letter (required for VOCA applicants)

+- □ Current DC Business License

+- □ Disclosure of Legal Proceedings

+- □ Statement of Certification

+- Certification Regarding Lobbying, Debarment, Suspension and Drug-Free Workplace

+- □ Standard Assurances

+- □ DC 'Clean Hands'

+- □ Tax Affidavit

+- □ Roster of Board of Directors

+- □ Key resumes and job descriptions

+- Applicable staff license or certification required to perform services

+In addition to the General and Administrative Requirements listed above, all VAWA applicants must include:

+□ Memoranda of Understanding and/or Letters of Support

+□ Victim Services Consultation Certification Letter (applicable only to prosecution, law enforcement, and courts programs)

+□ Forensic Compliance Certification Letter (applicable only to prosecution and law enforcement agencies)

+□ EEOP Certification

+In addition to the General and Administrative Requirements listed above, all VOCA applicants must include:

+- □ Memoranda of Understanding and/or Letters of Support

+- □ VOCA Certification of Assurance

+- □ EEOP Certification

+In addition to the General and Administrative Requirements listed above, all SASP applicants must include:

+- □ Memoranda of Understanding and/or Letters of Support - □ EEOP Certification

+In addition to the General and Administrative Requirements listed above, all LOCAL applicants must i nclude:

+□ Memoranda of Understanding and/or Letters of Support

+APPENDIX B: Applicant Profile

+Government of the District of Columbia Executive Office of the Mayor Office of Victim Services and Justice Grants